Template for a work contract

 In the case of small defects, a decrease in the compensation or a free improvement can be requested.
 If the contractor is at fault, then damages can also be claimed.
 If, for example, they negligently and poorly constructed a roof and the rain gutter crashes onto a car, the damage incurred can be claimed.

-If it is a case of a significant defect or the work is unusable for the client, then they can dissolve the contract and, if the contractor was at fault, claim damages.
+If it is a case of a significant defect or the work is unusable for the client, then the client may refuse to accept the work and again claim damages if the contractor is at fault.
 However, if the work has been constructed on the property of the client, and it can only be removed with disproportionately excessive effort, then the contract cannot be dissolved.
-In this case, a reduction of the compensation and a claim for damages are the only options.
+In this case, a reduction of the compensation or also the rectification of the work free of charge (provided this does not cause excessive costs) and a claim for damages are the only options.

 What should you do to claim a defect?

-After the finished work has been taken over, the client must check it immediately.
-As a rule, any defects detected must be reported within two to three days after the work has been transferred; hidden defects must be reported as soon as they are found.
+After the finished work has been taken over, the client must check it immediately and immediately give notice of any recognisable defects.
+Hidden defects that become apparent later must be notified immediately after discovery.
 For movable items, this is possible within the applicable limitation period of two years, while a limitation period of five years applies to real estate.
-This term can be extended or excluded entirely in the provisions of the contract.
-If a contractor fails to disclose a defect, then it can still be reported within ten years.
+This period may be extended or shortened to a certain extent by contract.
+If a contractor fails to disclose a defect intentionally, then it can still be reported within ten years.

 Oftentimes, the application of SIA standard 118 is agreed in a work and services contract.
 More information on this topic can be found in this article.